DelNyal/Ncc-Dip-Final-Ass-1/README.md

 ## Usage

-1. Run the `main.py` script.
+1. Run the `aucion_server.py` script.
+2. Run the `client.py` script.
-2. Follow the on-screen instructions to interact with the system.
+3. Follow the on-screen instructions to interact with the system.
-3. Choose options from the main menu to perform specific actions.
+4. Choose options from the main menu to perform specific actions.